lobral2728/assignment5_1/README.md

 Note: the UCI link was broken at the time this assignment was completed so I included this reference instead.

 ## Analysis Questions
+1. Will the Customer Accept the Coupon?
-1. Analyze drivers over a certain age that go to bars for their responses to coupons.
+  a.
+Analyze drivers over a certain age that go to bars for their responses to coupons.
-2. Analyze drivers under the age of 25 who frequent coffee houses.
+  b.
+Analyze drivers under the age of 25 who frequent coffee houses.

 ## Conclusion
 In both cases, older bar visitors and younger coffee drinkers both will accept coupons more than the rest of the drivers in the sample.